When a person is having a stroke, every second counts. And what you do in those critical moments can potentially help save someone’s life.

 You also shouldn’t give him food or drinks before the ambulance comes.
 “Sometimes, a stroke affects their ability to swallow,” Jean says.

-3. Drive yourself or someone else to the emergency room
+3. Do Not Drive yourself or someone else to the emergency room

 It might seem like a good idea to drive a stroke victim to the nearest emergency room.
 But Jean says, “If someone is severely affected by a stroke, then you’re better off calling 911.”